Beijing Museum of Natural History

 How to get to Beijing Museum of Natural History

-1. Take subway line 7 and get off at Zhushikou Station.
-Get out from Exit C and walk to the south for about 15 minutes.
+Take subway line 8 and get off at Tianqiao Station.
+Get out from Exit B and walk northward to the entrance.

 Beijing Bus / Subway Search

-It is free, but one needs to reserve tickets at least one day before the visit and passport information is required.
+It is free, but one needs to make a reservation online at least one day before the visit.

 I would like to know if there isn't an email adress to make the reservations.
 Do I really need to call?
 I'm thinking about visiting this museum on the first day I arrive.